-The risk management function was organisationally assigned to the Managing Board in financial year 2019 and reported directly to it during the performance of its duties.
-Starting 01/01/2020, the risk management function was assigned to Managing Board member Liane Hirner.
-Structurally and organisationally, the risk management function performs its activities independently and has no risk-taking duties.
-The function holder performs its role for VIG Holding as a solo company and at the VIG Insurance Group level.
+The risk management function is organisationally assigned to Managing Board member Liane Hirner and reports directly to her during the performance of its duties.
+The function is separated from the other governance and key functions of VIG Insurance Group, performs its activities independently and is not entrusted with any risk-taking duties in the sense of the core business activities.
+The function holder performs its role for VIG Holding and at the level of VIG Insurance Group.

-The duties of the risk management function are specified in the function description and include, in particular:
+The duties of the risk management function are specified in a function description and include, in particular:

-- Regular risk identification and analysis (Risk Inventory) - Assessment of the risk profile, implementation of the Own Risk and Solvency Assessment (ORSA) - Quarterly reporting on risks based on the Risk Committee - Quarterly and annual assessment of the solvency capital requirement - Development and maintenance of the partial internal model - Monitoring the risk bearing capacity - Annual review of the effectiveness of the internal control system (ICS) - Preparation and updating of relevant policies and guidelines - Further development and maintenance of the central computing platform for solvency calculation
+- Regular risk identification and analysis (risk inventory) - Assessment of the risk profile, implementation of the Own Risk and Solvency Assessment (ORSA) - Quarterly reporting on risks based on the Risk Committee - Quarterly and annual assessment of the solvency capital requirement - Development and maintenance of the partial internal model - Monitoring the risk-bearing capacity - Annual review of the effectiveness of the internal control system (ICS) - Preparation and updating of relevant policies and guidelines - Further development and maintenance of the central computing platform for solvency calculation